didi/cube-ui/document/components/docs/en-US/upload.md

   The `action` is an object which contains `target` and `prop`. the `prop` could configure which property  in file object will be uploaded).

-  The `parse-file` is a function which is used to parse the original file, like compress, `next` must be called with the parsed file.
+  The `process-file` is a function which is used to process the original file, like compress, `next` must be called with the processed file.

-  The `file-submitted` event will be trigged after the file is parsed and added to the `upload.files` with a parameter -- the file object.
+  The `file-submitted` event will be trigged after the file is processed and added to the `upload.files` with a parameter -- the file object.

 ### Props configuration